wurde/cast/VISION.md

 ## Agile

 The command-line interface (CLI) [[1]](https://en.wikipedia.org/wiki/Command-line_interface) is for the power user.
 Writing scripts is the fastest way to build, deploy, and maintain real-world solutions.
-Unlike web applications or mobile applications, which have many moving parts, a script is often a single file with less than 300 lines of code.
+Unlike web or mobile apps, which have many moving parts, a script is often a single file with less than 300 lines of code.

+## Emergent

+When written in a way to allow chaining functionality scripts produce emergent behavior.
+The output of one script can become the input of another and so on.
+Also designs of previous scripts inform the designs of newer scripts.
+The emergence of functionality and design accelerates with each new script.

 ## References